FariusGitHub/Example_Webpage/README.md

 | docker.io     | not installed               | installed through root (DinD)
 | docker ps     | permission denied           | list of active container shown

-Docker in Docker (DinD) is not necessarily running Docker inside another Docker.<br>
+Docker in Docker (DinD) is not necessarily running container inside another container.<br>
-In this case, only one container exist at a time.
+In this case, only one container exist at a time (as seen in docker ps).
 In simple terms, <br>
-Docker Inside Docker involves running Docker within a Docker container. <br>
+Docker Inside Docker simply involves running Docker 'commands' within a Docker container. <br>
-Instead of interacting with the host's Docker daemon, a new Docker engine is spawned within a container, <br>
+Instead of interacting with host Docker daemon, in this case new one is spawned from old one, <br>
-providing an isolated environment for managing containers and images.
+providing an isolated environment for managing containers and images. <br>